WhatDanDoes/nami-offering-collector/README.md

 # Testing

 This app has a lot of moving parts, which are reflected in the tests themselves.
 There are two seperate test sets found in the `spec/` and `tests/` directories.
-The former depend upon Jasmine and Puppeteer while the latter use [Synpress](https://github.com/Synthetixio/synpress), which is a rather brittle marriage between Cypress, Puppeteer, and Metamask.
+The former depend upon Jasmine and Puppeteer while the latter use [Synpress](https://github.com/Synthetixio/synpress), which is a rather brittle marriage between Cypress, Puppeteer, and Nami.
 I hope to simplify and consolidate these tests as I further develop my personal blockchain development workflow.

 For both test sets, start a MongoDB development server: